android-group-6/HungryBird/README.md

 # Group Project - *HungryBird*

-**HungryBird** is an android app that allows a user to discover dishes from nearby chefs and order it.
+**HungryBird** is an android app that allows a user to discover dishes from nearby chefs and order them.

 ## User Stories